East Jefferson High School

 East Jefferson High School is a public high school located in Metairie in unincorporated Jefferson Parish, Louisiana, United States.
-It serves portions of Metairie and Kenner.
+Its attendance boundary includes: portions of Metairie and Kenner.
 East Jefferson High School was built in 1955 in a residential neighborhood.
 The school serves grades 9–12.
 It is a part of the Jefferson Parish Public Schools system.

-Gender segregation and platoon years
+History

 Beginning in 1964, East Jefferson was a boys-only school for grades 10 to 11.
 The graduating class of 1963 was the last coed class for many years.
 In 1962, a new girls-only high school, Riverdale High School, was opened in Jefferson, LA shifting the 10th & 11th grade EJ girls.
 Starting in the 1963-64 school year girls-only Riverdale HS had 10th, 11th and 12th grades.
 By 1970, the East Jefferson attendance swelled to over 2000 boys and forced a two-shift "platoon" system to be implemented.
 Under the "A.M. & P.M." platoon shifts, the first classes went to school from 7 A.M. until noon, and the second shift went from 1 P.M. to 6 P.M. (the school cafeteria was converted to a library).
-In 1973, the school board began building a new all-male school near Kenner, called Alfred T. Bonnabel High.
-Even though it would not be completed until 2 years later, they decided to call the East Jefferson morning shift “Bonnabel” and the afternoon shift “East Jefferson”.
+In 1973, the school board began building a new all-male school near Kenner, called Alfred T. Bonnabel High, to split what was the largest school enrollment in a single K-12 institution the United States.
+Even though it would not be completed until two years later, the district decided to call the East Jefferson morning shift “Bonnabel” and the afternoon shift “East Jefferson”.
 The following year, the two shifts flip-flopped.
 For the third year, the students who had been using the name “Bonnabel” moved into their new buildings, just north of I-10 near Power Blvd.
 All Jefferson Parish high schools returned to co-ed status in the early 1980s.

 Athletics

 East Jefferson High athletics competes in the LHSAA.
+Joseph S. Yenni Stadium is located on the campus.